+- developing skills to be able to take on more responsibility in current employment and increase earning potential

 - carrying out work searches

 - making applications

 - creating and maintaining an online history

 - registering with an employment agency

-- creating and maintaining job profiles however, a claimant must not be mandated to use particular internet or social media sites (this must be entirely voluntary)
+Creating and maintaining job profiles - EITHER for security reasons OR in line with DWP policy specific non-government websites cannot be referenced in any activity on the Claimant Commitment, however Find a Job can be included as an example of an online jobsite.
+No specific references must be made to social media sites.

-- seeking references

-- any other reasonable actions which increase the likelihood of obtaining employment
+- seeking references - any other reasonable actions which increase the likelihood of obtaining employment